analysis-tools-dev/static-analysis/README.md

 - [terraform-compliance](https://terraform-compliance.com) - A lightweight, compliance- and security focused, BDD test framework against Terraform.
 - [terrascan](https://github.com/cesar-rodriguez/terrascan) - Collection of security and best practice tests for static code analysis of Terraform templates.
 - [tflint](https://github.com/wata727/tflint) - A Terraform linter for detecting errors that can not be detected by `terraform plan`.
+- [tfsec](https://github.com/tfsec/tfsec) - Terraform static analysis tool that prevents potential security issues by checking cloud misconfigurations at build time and directly integrates with the HCL parser for better results.
+Checks for violations of AWS, Azure and GCP security best practice recommendations.

 <h2 id="container">Containers</h2>